 1. What does the decision not to recognise Russian non-biometric passports mean?

-The decision means that passports of citizens of the Russian Federation without biometric data cannot be used as a valid document to enter and stay in Latvia, apply for residency or visa.
+The decision means that passports of citizens of the Russian Federation without biometric data cannot be used as a valid document to enter and stay in Latvia, apply for residence permit or visa.

 1. To whom does the decision not to recognise Russian non-biometric passports apply?